mokoranyAli/GymondoTask/README.md

 ## Networking

-Netwroking applied in APIService using just URLSession and dataTaskPublisher to return Combine Publisher.
+Netwroking applied in APIService file using just URLSession with dataTaskPublisher to return Combine Publisher.

 ## Architecture